7bharat12/guvi/README.md

 # guvi

-This folder includes the daily tasks for GUVI adn CHUBB.
+This folder includes the daily tasks for GUVI and CHUBB.

 Name: Bharat Chandra